Interpreting the HRSA 340B Drug Pricing Program

 These types of parameters should inform whether your facility truly owns (or still owns) a patient’s care, and whether a related referral prescription is considered valid.

-Managing these requirements can place a significant work burden on a Pharmacy Manager-turned-340B Program Manager, which is the case for many health centers.
-Because of these resource constraints, many health centers instead choose to forego 340B savings from referrals — even though the savings could add to an already vital source of income for resource-strapped federally-funded health centers.
-Choctaw Regional Medical Center in Mississippi, for example, realized a 7% increase in 340B program savings by identifying 1,300 additional prescription claims from referrals.
-Overall, Cloudmed 340B Recovery has helped more than 170 covered entities qualify more than 188,000 prescriptions to recover $55 million in added program savings.
+Managing these requirements can place a significant work burden on a Pharmacy Manager-turned-340B Program Manager, which is the case for many covered entities.
+Because of these resource constraints, many covered entities instead choose to forego 340B savings from referrals — even though the savings could add to an already vital source of income for resource-strapped federally-funded healthcare organizations.
+HealthNet in Indianapolis, for example, has identified over 2,000 additional prescription claims amounting to an average annual reimbursement increase of 96% over the past three years.
+Overall, Cloudmed 340B Recovery has helped more than 300 covered entities recover over $200 million in added program savings, with a 100% HRSA audit pass rate.

 3 Key Compliance Components for 340B Covered Entities (blog)